darinz/ML/practice-1/p7/solution_p7.md

 **Explanation:** In least squares regression, high noise levels can lead to overfitting, where the model erroneously adjusts its parameters to account for these random fluctuations, resulting in a model that performs well on the training data but poorly on unseen data.
 This reduces the model's ability to generalize and accurately predict outcomes on new, unseen data.

-**10. In linear regression analysis using the least squares method, how might outliers in the dataset impact the resulting regression line?**
+**Problem 10.
+In linear regression analysis using the least squares method, how might outliers in the dataset impact the resulting regression line?**

 *   (a) Outliers affect only the precision of the prediction intervals, not the regression line itself.
 *   (b) Outliers enhance the model's accuracy by providing a wider range of data points.